infinitered/ChainReactApp2023/README.md

-# ChainReactApp2023
+# The official App for #ChainReact2023

-The official Chain React App for #ChainReact2023
+Coming soon ❤️ ⚛